 Is your unit advertised online?

-If your unit is listed on websites such as VRBO, Craigslist, HomeAway, and FlipKey, you must remit the tourist tax on the rent collected.
-If you rent on Airbnb only, as of May 1, 2017, Airbnb will collect and remit the tourist tax on your behalf; please contact our office to inactivate your account.
-If your unit is offered for rent on Airbnb and on other websites and/or on your own, you are still required to collect and remit the tourist tax for any rentals outside of the Airbnb website.
+If your unit is listed on websites such as Craigslist, Evolve, Booking.com, Turnkeyvr.com, etc. you must collect and remit the tourist tax on the rent collected.
+If you rent on Airbnb, HomeAway or TripAdvisor (including affiliated websites) only, these websites collect and remit the tourist tax on your behalf.
+(Effective dates are: as of 5/1/17 for Airbnb, and as of 4/1/19 for HomeAway & TripAdvisor.)
+If your unit is offered for rent on one of these websites and on other websites and/or on your own, you are still required to collect and remit the tourist tax for any rentals outside of those websites.